Radebe/PowerBI-Report/README.md

 # CMPG323_Project5
-How can the reports be used:
+#How can the reports be used:

-1. Customer Distribution: Visualize the distribution of customers based on titles (Mr, Dr, Gov, Miss, Mrs).
+1. User can apply filters across all pages based on customerID, orderID, and order date
 2. Customer Engagement: Analyze the frequency of customer interactions by monitoring the number of times each customer appears in the dataset.
 3. Number of customers
 4. Customer details